appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <dd>

 Decides whether a time is included within the Datepicker, and whether that time is to the minute or second precision.
-With JS enabled, values may be `None`, `minute`, or `second`.
+With **JS** enabled, it accepts the follwoing values - `None`, `minute`, or `second`.

 </dd>